 Dianne (Di) Scott is a human geographer, with a focus on urban studies, who is currently an Honorary Research Fellow at the University of KwaZulu-Natal, Durban, South Africa and a senior researcher in the Africa Centre for Cities and Environmental and Geographical Sciences Department at the University of Cape Town.

-Claire Holderness works for the City of Cape Town.
+Claire Holderness works for the City of Cape Town as Transportation Planner.